brannonh/php-debug/README.md

 ### `__construct($filename, $data, $log_now, $max_entries)`

 All the parameters of the constructor have default values, so none are necessary to get started with `Debug`.
 The `$data` parameter sets the internal data store and should always be an associative array.
-The behavior of `Debug` is undefined when it is set to a scalar or an object.
+The behavior of `Debug` is undefined when `$data` is set to a scalar or an object.

 #### Parameters